 In an effort to assess the overall well-being of the service area, we can look to the average number of days of poor mental health.
-According to our 2019 survey data, 40.0% of respondents reported having missed one or more days of normal activity due to poor mental health within the past month of their being surveyed (Figure 69).
+According to our 2019 survey data, 41.4% of respondents reported having missed one or more days of normal activity due to poor mental health within the past month of their being surveyed (Figure 69).
 Those who are missing days of normal activity due to poor mental health may not be receiving any type of medical attention, leaving their condition untreated.
-This is important to take into consideration when reading the rest of this section, as inconsistent care can worsen mental illness.